Being in a relationship with a narcissist can be an exceptionally mentally, physically, financially, energy-draining

 Most of us are guilty in the heat of the moment of saying hurtful things to others, most relationships have ups and downs when people disagree with those they care about, yet because we do care, we don’t want to break up, we want to compromise and work it out.
 This is called object consistency.
 Even when healthy people not on the disorder do split up, although they know they can not be together, they still have a connection to caring for each other.

-Most people can move past the little things, often those who’ve been with a narcissist can move past big things, yet those with a narcissistic personality disorder, the negative feelings they have towards that person at that moment is all they will focus on those negative feelings only.
+Most people can move past the little things, often those who’ve been with a narcissist can move past big things, yet those with the narcissist personality disorder, the negative feelings they have towards that person at that moment is all they will focus on those negative feelings only.

 Dating a narcissist is devastating.
 One minute you have this perfect loving partner.
 The next, something switches, and you have a cruel, calculated, threatening, angry monster in front of you.

 As they are unable to take responsibility for their own actions, they can flick a switch between hot and cold, kind and cruel, so fast, most people around them are unaware of what actually just happened.

 People can have narcissistic traits and little empathy, and you can learn how to manage yourself around those.

 Those on the upper end of the narcissistic personality disorder, you genuinely need no contact, to escape their never-ending games.